 Alongside her work as a choreographer, Stuart regularly teaches workshops and master classes at dance schools, festivals and institutions.
 In the book Are we here yet?
 (2nd edition, 2013), she reflects on her practice in conversation with editor Jeroen Peeters and describes the exercises, tasks and narratives that she uses in workshops and the creative process.

 Her work has travelled the international theatre circuit and has also been presented at Documenta X in Kassel (1997), at Manifesta7 in Bolzano (2008) and at PERFORMA09 in New York.
 In 2008, Meg Stuart received a Bessie Award (New York) for her oeuvre and a Flemish Culture Award in the category of the Performing Arts.
 The Akademie der Künste (Berlin) awarded Meg Stuart the Konrad-Wolf-Preis in 2012.
 Tanz Magazine honored her as Choreographer of the Year 2014.
-In that same year Meg Stuart was honored with the Grand Prix de la Danse de Montréal.
+In that same year Stuart was honored with the Grand Prix de la Danse de Montréal.
+In 2018, La Biennale di Venezia awarded her the Golden Lion for Lifetime Achievement in the category of dance.

 Meg Stuart/Damaged Goods has an on-going collaboration with Kaaitheater in Brussels and HAU Hebbel am Ufer in Berlin.